-Esri Living Atlas state and county layers include population data that can be joined to your crime data.
+ArcGIS Living Atlas of the World state and county layers include population data that can be joined to your crime data.

 The Join Features tool is designed to transfer and append information from one layer to another.
 The information that is transferred is based on the type of spatial relationship defined or based on a common attribute that is shared between the two datasets.